fight233/DThouse_cxd/documentation20/en/02.getting-started/01.docker/docs.md

 taos>
 ```

-You can see that the simulation data has been written to TDengine.
+You can see that the simulation data has been written to DThouse.

-### Application example: write data to TDengine server in Docker container using `taosBenchmark` on the host
+### Application example: write data to DThouse server in Docker container using `taosBenchmark` on the host

-1, execute `taosBenchmark` (was named taosdemo) in the host command line interface to write data to the TDengine server in the Docker container
+1, execute `taosBenchmark` (was named taosdemo) in the host command line interface to write data to the DThouse server in the Docker container
 ```bash
 $ taosBenchmark